Research says these 4 things give life meaning—and we’re missing them.

 But in an increasingly secular society, most of us are fending for ourselves, attempting to cobble together these four components on our own.
 And unfortunately, modern Western culture is organized in a way that makes real meaning more difficult to access than ever.

-Modern Individualism Cuts Us Off From Meaning
+Individualism & Striving Cut Us Off From Meaning

 Social psychologist Roy Baumeister writes that ultimately, the four pillars of meaning are characterized by “connecting, and contributing, to something beyond the self”: a community, a calling, an awe-inspiring mystery, and a story.³